tomnatt/garethgwynn/cv/index.md

 | I'm Spartacus | Writer, BBC Radio 2, 2009 |
 | Broken Arts | Writer, BBC Radio 4, 2009 |

-Gareth has also assisted a number of comics prepare for panel shows including The Unbelievable Truth (BBC Radio 4, 2017-18), Mock The Week (BBC One, 2011-6), Show and Tell (E4, 2011) and What’s The Story?
-(BBC Radio Wales, 2010-11) and assisted in the writing of stand-up material for Edinburgh shows.
+Gareth has also assisted a number of comics prepare for panel shows including The News Quiz (BBC Radio 4), The Unbelievable Truth (BBC Radio 4), Mock The Week (BBC One), Show and Tell (E4) and What’s The Story?
+(BBC Radio Wales) and assisted in the writing of stand-up material for Edinburgh shows.

 ## Music Radio Presenting